ChangHChen/run_python_local/README.md

 4. Can use an existing virtual environment with pre-installed dependencies
 5. Supports multiple mount points for more flexible file organization
 6. Handles overlapping mount points correctly (more specific paths take precedence)
+7. Can dynamically install Python packages when needed

 ## Usage